wisdom209/Zuri_Cdt/OOP_CONCEPT_TEST/README.md

 The class provides the following methods:

+- `calculate_distance()`: Calculates the distance between two points.
+A private function not accessible outside the class where it is defined

--  `check_for_obstructions()`: Checks for obstructions based on the provided machine speed, distance, and expected time and prints out the result in this format
+-  `check_for_obstructions()`: Checks for obstructions based on the provided machine speed, distance, and expected time and prints out the result in this format:

 ```
                     [*] There is an impenetrable obstruction

                     pointA = (53.5872, -2.4138)
                     pointb = (53.474, -2.2388)

                     it should take 78.0mins to go from
                     pointA to pointB but it took 164.1mins which is
                     60mins more than the expected time.